aeon-toolkit/aeon/docs/about.md

 ### Core Developers

-The core developers push forward `aeons` development and maintain the package.
+The core developers push forward `aeon`'s development and maintain the package.

 ```{eval-rst}
 .. include:: about/core_developers.rst